NikolasLyons/NikolasLyons/README.md

 -- 👯 I’m looking to expand my knowledge in the tech industry and learn as much as i can as a softwear developer.

--- 📫 How to reach me on the following platforms: LinkedIn
+-- 📫 How to reach me on the following platforms:
+-LinkedIn: www.linkedin.com/in/nik-lyons-9b3a37194
-    Email: nikolas.lyons23@gmail.com
+-Email: nikolas.lyons23@gmail.com

 --⚡️ Fun facts: I used to be a kid Model in Calinfronia.
 I was in a Old Navy and JC Penny cataloge!!